Bessie Potter Vonnoh: Middle years

-In March 1903, the New York Times noted that the Vonnohs were two of a dozen painters and sculptors who got together to create a building specifically for their studios, at 27 West Sixty-Seventh Street in Manhattan.
+In March 1903, the New York Times noted that the Vonnohs were two of a dozen painters and sculptors who got together to create a building specifically for their studios at 27 West Sixty-Seventh Street in Manhattan.
 In mid-1903, the Vonnohs began summering in Old Lyme, Connecticut, and became long-time members of its Old Lyme Art Colony.

-Vonnoh's small-scale works were suited to the size and style of the average American home, and had broad appeal.
+Vonnoh's small-scale works were suitable for the size and style of the average American home and had broad appeal.
 Many of her works, such as Water lilies, were portraits.
 Vonnoh's statue Water lilies (1913) was based on the daughter of fellow artists Helen Savier and Frank DuMond at Lyme.
 Vonnoh stated that she was "determined to prove that as perfect a likeness and as much beauty could be produced in statuettes twelve inches in height, and in busts of six inches, as could be had in the life-size and colossal productions suitable for so few houses."

-In December 1912, the New York Times, writing about her works at the New York Academy of Art, called her figurines "lovely", of a "charming style", and said "we must applaud once more her skillful harmonizing of detail in the contemporary costume, her selection of the most distinguished line for emphasis."
-In 1915, Vonnoh exhibited in the Armory Show.
-In 1921, she was elected an academician of the National Academy of Design.
+In December 1912, the New York Times, writing about her works at the New York Academy of Art, described her figurines as "lovely" and of a "charming style."
+The article also mentioned, "We must applaud once more her skillful harmonizing of detail in the contemporary costume, her selection of the most distinguished line for emphasis."
+In 1915, Vonnoh exhibited in the Armory Show exhibition.
+In 1921, she was elected as an academician of the National Academy of Design.
 She was elected to the American Academy of Arts and Letters in 1931.

 In 1933, her husband died at age 75.
 In 1937, Vonnoh completed her best-known large-scale work, the Burnett Memorial Fountain in Central Park.

 Later years

 After her first husband's death, Vonnoh produced relatively little.
-She married again in 1948, to Dr. Edward L. Keyes, Jr., a widower, who died only nine months later.
+She married again in 1948 to Dr. Edward L. Keyes, Jr., a widower, who died only nine months later.
 Vonnoh herself died in New York City in 1955, at age 82.
 She is buried alongside her first husband, Robert Vonnoh (1858 – 1933), in the Duck River Cemetery in Old Lyme, Connecticut.